crossplane/crossplane/docs/design/resource-model.md

 In this document we propose a model for managing cloud infrastructure across a set of disparate cloud providers and services, ranging from low level infrastructure like servers and clusters to higher level infrastructure like databases, buckets and message queues.

-We use a declarative management approach in which each piece of infrastructure is modeled as a *Resource* that abstracts the underlying implementation details.
-We enable full lifecycle management of resources through a set of controllers that provision, manage, scale, failover, and actively respond to external changes that deviate from the desired configuration state.
+We use a declarative management approach in which each piece of infrastructure is modeled as a *resource* that is consumed by applications and users.
+We enable full lifecycle management of resources through a set of controllers that provision, manage, scale, failover, and actively respond to external changes that deviate from the desired configuration.

-Applications wanting to consume resources express their intent using *resource claims*.
-Claims are requests for resources and have granular requirements and limits.
-A *scheduler* is responsible for matching claims and resources.
-The scheduler can be tailored to specific workloads enabling availability, performance, cost and capacity optimizations.

-Resources can be statically or dynamically provisioned.
-Resources and claims enable a higher degree of workload portability, and separation of concern by letting application owners express their resource requirements abstractly, and cluster owners define the implementation.
+Every resource has an abstract definition that is not tied to a specific cloud provider or service, and represents the application's request.
+An abstract resource maybe be have multiple implementations across different cloud providers and services.
+The abstraction of resources enables a higher degree of workload portability, separation of concerns, and enables a scheduler to optimize the deployment and placement of applications and their resources.

+Application and users consume abstract resources and administrators provision concrete resources.
+Abstract resources can be explicitly bound to concrete ones, or matched using a criteria that honors constraints and capabilities.
+We support both static and dynamic provisioning of concrete resources.

+Abstract and concrete resources can expose a set of capabilities including capacity, region, performance, and cost that can be used by an extensible scheduler to select among alternative implementations and deployments enabled by the administrator.

 Our approach is heavily influenced by the design of the Kubernetes scheduler, and persistent volumes.
+We use Custom Resource Definitions (CRDs) and other extension facilities in Kubernetes for our implementation.
+It's our goal to provide an experience that is Kubernetes native, and aligns with existing principles and practices within the ecosystem.

 ## Goals:
 - A higher degree of workload portability via resource abstractions.